 Is the only eco-friendly solution, then, to resign yourself to wearing the jeans you own in perpetuity…or leaving them to collect dust in the back of your closet—even when they’re no longer in style?
 Absolutely not!
 You deserve to enjoy that brand-new-denim feeling.

 GIVE BACK: RECYCLE YOUR JEANS WITH WHBM®

-Beginning in 2022, White House Black Market is teaming up with Cotton’s Blue Jeans Go Green™ denim recycling program to launch Give Back: Recycle Your Jeans with WHBM®, a program that will help prevent millions of pounds of textiles from taking up a permanent residence in our already over-crowded landfills.
+Starting August 3rd through September 4, White House Black Market is again teaming up with Cotton’s Blue Jeans Go Green™ denim recycling program with Give Back: Recycle Your Jeans with WHBM®, a program that will help prevent textiles from taking up a permanent residence in our already over-crowded landfills.

-Not only that, but your old jeans will be transformed into insulating material used in various applications such as insulation in pet bed inserts, industrial mattresses, food shipping boxes and homes that are constructed for Habitat for Humanity affiliates and other community building endeavors.
+Your old jeans will be transformed into insulating material used in various applications such as building insulation, thermal packaging insulation used in sustainable food packaging, pet bed inserts and more.

-Over the years, insulation from Cotton’s Blue Jeans Go Green™ program has been given to museums, performing arts centers, universities, and even “Extreme Makeover: Home Edition.”
+Over the years, insulation from Cotton’s Blue Jeans Go Green™ program has been given for building efforts to museums, performing arts centers, universities, various Habitat for Humanity affiliates, and even “Extreme Makeover: Home Edition.”